-As one of the original horse (or mule) drawn lines in the 1870s, Grand Avenue was an on-again, off-again route for the Street Railway.
+As one of the original horse (or mule) drawn lines in the 1870s.
+Grand Avenue was an on-again, off-again route for the Street Railway.
 It retained horse-cars after the 1893 electrification, and seems to have been removed with the 1900 bankruptcy.

-However, it got a reprieve and a return of streetcars when the State Fair moved to its present location in 1905.
-From then until its final days, the Grand Avenue line did most of its business at Fair time in the Fall.

-MESA, TEMPE & PHOENIX 1893 • July 1 • The Goodwin Brothers of Tempe file articles of incorporation for the Mesa, Tempe and Phoenix Railroad, part of whose right-of-way now forms the Valley Metro line.
+However, it got a reprieve and a return of streetcars when the State.
+Fair moved to its present location in 1905.
+From then until its final days. the Grand Avenue line did most of its business at Fair time in the Fall.
+MESA, TEMPES PHOENIX 1893 • July 1 • The Goodwin Brothers of Tempe file articles of incorporation for the Mesa, Tempe and Phoenix Railroad, part of whose right-of-way now forms the Valley Metro line.

 1899 • July 28th • Wells Fargo & Co.
-Wells Express is handling iced carloads of Fargo & Co grapes fresh from the vineyards along the Glendale lines to eastern markets.
-Express when car #60 lost its brakes on a steep hill and crashed into #103.
+Express is handling iced carloads of grapes fresh from the vineyards along the Glendale lines to eastern markets.
+1903 • August 27th • The worst streetcar accident in Arizona history occurs at Bisbee when car #60 lost its brakes on a steep hill and crashed into #103.
 Two passengers died and almost a dozen injured.
 As a result, new safety standards came into effect.
+1907 • July 8 • The El Paso Herald reports that construction of Bisbee's street railway is "well under way" and "will put Bisbee in the same class with Tucson, Douglas, Phoenix and Prescott in this respect."